lvgl/docs_old/latest/en/html/_sources/contributing/index.md.txt

 - We expect to maintain the repo some extent:
 	- Follow at least major the versions of lvgl
 	- respond to the issues (in a reasonable time)
-- if there is no activity in a repo for 6 month it will be arcived
+- if there is no activity in a repo for 6 month it will be archived